 The Offered Bonds are offered when, as and if issued, subject to prior sale, or withdrawal or modification of the offer without notice.
 The Offered Bonds are offered subject to the receipt of the Approving Opinion of Hunton & Williams LLP, Richmond, Virginia, Bond Counsel to the Authority, as more fully described in "Legal Matters" herein.
-Certain legal matters will be passed upon for the Underwriter by its counsel, Kutak Rock LLP, Atlanta, Georgia.
+The Offered Tax Exempt Bonds are offered subject to the receipt of the Tax Opinion of Hawkins Delafield & Wood LLP, New York, New York, Special Tax Counsel to the Authority, as more fully described in "Tax Matters" and "Legal Matters" herein.
 In addition, Hawkins Delafield & Wood LLP will pass on certain matters for the Authority as its Disclosure Counsel.
-It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about December 22, 2011.
+It is expected that the Offered Bonds will be available for delivery through DTC in New York, New York on or about August 21, 2012.